TaygaHoshi/tt-project/Lists/List of Rules - Special Actions.md

 # Swap Weapons
 **Activation time:** Rapid Action
 **Explanation:**
 	You swap your wielded weapon with a weapon in your inventory or on the ground.
 Only one weapon can be swapped this way every round.
+This action can be used for swapping items you can hold in a similar manner.
 If dual-wielding two light weapons, you can swap the weapons with each other.

 # Throw Weapon
 **Activation time:** Action
 **Requirements:**
 	A throwing spear, a hatchet, a shortsword or a dagger in main hand.
+	Alternatively, any throwing item in main hand.
 **Explanation:**
 	(Projectile)
 	Ignores weapon precision.